EnrightLab/Courses-and-Practicals/Cambridge_BBS/Functional_Analysis/README.md

 This will produce a Sylamer analysis of 6nt motifs from matched 3' UTR sequences from our sorted genelist from the miR-210 experiment.

+Reference: **Stijn van Dongen, Cei Abreu-Goodger & Anton J. Enright; Nature Methods(2008)**

+## MicroRNA Seed level analysis

-The miR-210 microRNA has this sequence:
+The miR-210 microRNA has the following sequence:
 ```
 AGCCCCUGCCCACCGCACACUG
 ```

-it's complementary seed match would be: ```CGGGGAC```
+its complementary seed match would be expected to be: ```CGGGGAC```

-The binding site would look something like:
+A binding site would hence look something like:
 ```
 AGCCCCUGCCCACCGCACACUG
  |||||||